joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 B2C transactions are typically characterized by smaller purchase amounts and higher transaction volumes, as individual consumers tend to purchase smaller quantities of goods or services more frequently than businesses.
 B2C businesses must also comply with consumer protection laws and regulations, such as those related to data privacy, product safety, and advertising practices, which are designed to protect the interests of individual consumers.

+## Business-to-Business-to-Consumer (B2B2C)

+Business-to-Business-to-Consumer (B2B2C) is a business model that involves a company selling its products or services to other businesses, which in turn sell the same products or services to consumers.
+In other words, B2B2C is a model in which a company provides its products or services to another business, which then incorporates these products or services into their own offerings and sells them to end customers.

+The B2B2C model is often used in industries where businesses work together to provide a comprehensive solution to consumers.
+For example, a company that produces a software application might partner with a hardware manufacturer to bundle their software with the manufacturer's hardware, and then sell the bundled product to consumers.
+In this case, the software company sells to the hardware manufacturer (B2B), and the hardware manufacturer sells to the end customer (B2C).

+Another example of a B2B2C business model is when an e-commerce company sells products through its website, but also allows other businesses to sell their products on the same platform.
+The e-commerce company provides the platform and infrastructure for the other businesses to sell their products, while the other businesses provide the products themselves.
+This allows the e-commerce company to offer a wider selection of products to consumers, while the other businesses benefit from the increased exposure and potential sales.

+B2B2C can offer advantages to all parties involved.
+For businesses that sell their products or services through another company, B2B2C can provide access to a larger customer base than they might have been able to reach on their own.
+For the company that provides the platform or infrastructure for other businesses to sell their products or services, B2B2C can provide a new revenue stream and a way to expand their offerings without having to create new products or services themselves.
+Finally, for consumers, B2B2C can provide access to a wider variety of products and services, often at lower prices than they would find from individual companies.

 ## Peer-to-peer (P2P)

 Peer-to-peer (P2P) is a decentralized network architecture in which participants in the network share resources and computing power directly with each other, without the need for a centralized server or intermediary.
 This approach allows for more efficient use of resources and greater scalability than traditional client-server models.